-There are, however, other places to consider:
+There are also other places to consider:

 For breakfast/brunch/lunch, Bakkerswinkel, Pain Quotidien and Bagels and Beans are all safe bets.
-Its also worth looking at the Corner Bakery and CT Coffee and Coconuts or for a treat the gorgeous new Sticky Fingers.
+Its also worth looking at the Corner Bakery and CT Coffee and Coconuts or for a treat the gorgeous Sticky Fingers.

 For tea, pancakes are an obvious win.
 Aside from the dreaded Pancake Boat we particularly enjoy Boederij Meerzicht but its a little out of town and any Central Amsterdam pancake restaurant is a safe bet.
 On a sunny day make sure you head to Pisa for the best ice creams in town.

 For a really unique experience, check out the KinderKookCafe (Children’s Cooking Café) in the Vondelpark – a place where kids get to make their own meals and yours!